-An area rug in a dining room can not only add comfort and style and color to a room but can actually frames the dining room table and make the whole room visually pleasing!
-Rugs are a soft piece of furnishing that carpet the area under and around the table grounding it and the dining room chairs too.
+An area rug in a dining room can not only add comfort, warmth, style, and color to a room but can actually frame the dining room table and make the whole room visually pleasing!
+Rugs are a soft piece of furnishing that covers the area under and around the table grounding it and the dining room chairs too.
 Here are 6 rules to help you choose a PERFECT dining room rug!

 Before you add a rug to your dining room, now is the time to arrange and rearrange ALL of your dining room furniture and get the placement of everything exactly how you want it.
 Doing this will make it easier to measure and pick the right rug for your space.